Statistics of drops generated from ensembles of randomly corrugated ligaments: Results

 \subsection{Statistics of Drop Formation}

-In Fig. \ref{fig:drops_vs_time}b, we illustrate the different stages involved in the breakup of an individual ligament into drops, where the ligament is randomly selected from our ensemble of size $10000$.
-Linear theory based on the Rayleigh breakup \cite{rayleigh1879a,rayleigh1879b} of infinitely long liquid cylinders in a quiescent medium predict the initial destabilization phase (panels $T=8$, $T=9$ of fig. \ref{fig:drops_vs_time}b) proceeding via exponential growth of the different (unstable) discrete frequencies that constitute the initial surface perturbation.
-Beyond this linear growth phase, non-linearities rapidly kick in near the breakup zones \cite{sat_1,sat_2, rutland1971non}, eventually resulting in the formation of ``main'' and significantly smaller ``satellite'' droplets , as observed in panels $T=11$, $T=12$ of fig. \ref{fig:drops_vs_time}b.
-In our study, we refer to this as the first stage of breakups ($\textbf{S1}$), where we find a set of ``primary'' and ``satellite'' drops (orange dashed box in fig. \ref{fig:drops_vs_time}b), along with a collection of strongly deformed elongated structures (purple dashed box in fig. \ref{fig:drops_vs_time}b) which themselves resemble small aspect-ratio ligaments.
+In Fig. \ref{fig:drops_vs_time}a, we illustrate the different stages involved in the breakup of an individual ligament into drops, where the ligament is randomly selected from our ensemble of size $10000$.
+Linear theory based on the Rayleigh breakup \cite{rayleigh1879a,rayleigh1879b} of infinitely long liquid cylinders in a quiescent medium predicts the initial destabilization phase (panels $T=8$, $T=9$ of Fig. \ref{fig:drops_vs_time}a) proceeding via exponential growth of the different (unstable) discrete frequencies that constitute the initial surface perturbation.
+Beyond this linear growth phase, non-linearities rapidly kick in near the breakup zones \cite{sat_1,sat_2, rutland1971non}, eventually resulting in the formation of ``main'' and significantly smaller ``satellite'' droplets , as observed in panels $T=11$, $T=12$ of Fig. \ref{fig:drops_vs_time}a.
+In our study, we refer to this as the first stage of breakups ($\textbf{S1}$), where we find a set of ``primary'' and ``satellite'' drops (orange dashed box in Fig. \ref{fig:drops_vs_time}a), along with a collection of strongly deformed elongated structures (purple dashed box in Fig. \ref{fig:drops_vs_time}a) which themselves resemble small aspect-ratio ligaments.
 This stage is immediately followed by the second stage of breakups ($\textbf{S2}$), in which the elongated structures break down into smaller fragments, while the previously formed primary and satellite drops remain stable.